- Business Licenses

-Short-term Rental Business License and Transient Tax Requirements If you are operating a short-term rental property in the City of Richmond, such as renting rooms on Airbnb, VRBO and HomeAway, you will need to obtain a business license (unless you satisfy the exemption described below) and collect a transient occupancy tax.
-The following describes these requirements.
+If you are operating a short-term rental property in the City of Richmond, such as renting rooms on Airbnb, VRBO, HomeAway, or other similar online platforms, you will need to obtain a business license and collect and remit transient occupancy tax.

+Home Occupation Authorization.
 As part of the Business License application process, applicants will be referred to the Planning Division to obtain a Home Occupation Authorization (RMC Chapter 15.04.810) and/or obtain a building inspection prior to issuance of the business license (these items will require additional fees).

 Transient Occupancy Tax.
 In addition to the business license requirements, Richmond Municipal Code Chapter 7.88 requires transients to pay a Uniform Transient Occupancy Tax in the amount of 10 percent of the rent charged by the operator for the privilege of occupancy in any hotel.
 A short-term rental for a period of thirty consecutive calendar days or less falls within the general and broad definition of a hotel as defined in Section 7.88.020(2) of the Richmond Municipal Code.
 The tax constitutes a debt owed by the transient to the City which is extinguished only by payment to the operator or to the city.
 The transient must pay the tax to the operator of the hotel at the time the rent is paid.
 The Municipal Code sets forth additional details regarding collection and payment of the tax.
 Operators of short-term rentals should refer to Chapter 7.88 of the Richmond Municipal Code.
-For details and requirements regarding collection of the tax, receipt requirements, registration, posting of a registration certificate, as well as returns and remittance to the tax collector: Chapter 7.88 - Uniform Transient Occupancy Tax Transient Occupancy Tax (TOT) Form
+For details and requirements regarding collection of the tax, receipt requirements, registration, posting of a registration certificate, as well as returns and remittance to the tax collector: Chapter 7.88 - Uniform Transient Occupancy Tax.

-If you have any questions about the above requirements, please call the Revenue Division at (510) 620-6741.
+If you have any questions about the above requirements, please call the Revenue Division at (510) 620-5555.